br-sn/br-sn.github.io/_posts/2020-07-04-OSCE-Prep-Vulnserver-KSTET-Win32-API.md

 print s.recv(1024)
 s.close()
 ```
-Resulting in the following call being made using LoadLibraryA:
+Resulting in the following call being made using LoadLibraryA resulting in a succesful retrieval of our DLL and a reverse shell:
 ![smallest?](/images/smallest.png)

 Thanks for reading, feel free let me know if you found a way to cut down on this size even further.